xrdocs/ncs5500/_tutorials/ncs5500-routing-resource-with-2020-internet.md

 </div>

 Starting from this point, the LEM is saturated while LPM is only used 29%.
-It would be profitable to disable the default "host-optimized" mode to move the IPv4/24 routes in LPM.
+It would be profitable to disable the default "host-optimized" mode.
+With this configuration (requiring a reload of the product), we store the IPv4/24 routes in LPM, which is the largest memory of the system.

 <div class="highlighter-rouge">
 <pre class="highlight">